SiliconLabs/peripheral_examples/series2/acmp/acmp_interrupt/readme.txt

 13. Connect an external supply to ACMP pos input GPIO (with voltage <= IOVDD 3.3V)
 14. Repeat steps 7 thru 12, but instead of using PB1, vary the external supply voltage above and below 1.25V

+How To Test (EFR32xG23 and EFR32xG24):
+1. Open Simplicity Studio and update the kit's firmware from the Simplicity Launcher (if necessary)
+2. Build the project and download to the Starter Kit
+3. Flash the firmware hex or binary to the target device
+4. Apply a voltage source or waveform to the ACMP input pin and observe LED/GPIO status indicator using an osciloscope
+    (LED ON/pin high when Vin > Vref, LED OFF/pin low when Vin < Vref)

+    NOTE: Although push button 0 can be used to supply an input signal to the ACMP, mechanical button bounce may cause extra rising and/or falling edges on the ACMP input, resulting in confusing or undefined behavior on the output indicator pin.
+For best results, please use a clean input signal to the ACMP positive input.

 Peripherals Used:
 ACMP         - Full input range from 0 to Vdd